modsim/ChromaHD-genmesh/README.md

 ## Usage

 ```
-./genmesh <optional output filename with extension>
+./genmesh <input file> <optional output filename with extension>
 ```

 This should create the mesh in the required format in the `outpath` directory.
 Additionally, two vtk files of the two domains are generated to allow easier examination of the mesh.

 ## Todo

-1. ~~Use GMSH::logger~~
-2. Improved error handling.
+1. Improved error handling.
-3. ~~Easy switch between cap/bridge/reduce/enlarge~~
-4. ~~Easy handling of nbeads: input 750 => extracts first 750 beads from zBot to zTop, not based on packing order~~
-5. Switch off outputs of mesh fragments
+2. Switch off outputs of mesh fragments
-6. Mesh.MaxNumThreads3D, Mesh.CharacteristicLengthFactor, Mesh.OptimizeThreshold,
-7. Bridges at the cylinder-bead interface
+3. Bridges at the cylinder-bead interface
-8. Implement Translation
+4. Implement Translation
-9. ~~Readjust zBot and zTop to be the first and last bead's z value~~
-10. Check for memleaks.
+5. Check for memleaks.
 No errors.
 But some blocks are reachable.
+6. Implement enlarged beads

 Known Issues
 1. After mesh size constraints were applied to only surfaces (and points were used inside beads), the Netgen optimizer crashes randomly.